Farah Omar

 Haji Farah Omar (Xaaji Faarax Oomaar, الحاج فارح أومار) (1879–1949) was a famous politician and Somali nationalist in the former British Somaliland Protectorate (today Somaliland).
 He was one of the first modern politicians to emerge in the Protectorate and later became one of the first initiators and pioneer leaders of the political struggle between Somali people and colonial forces.
-He is credited for the formation of the first Somali association, the Somali Islamic Association, created in 1925 for publicising Somalis' claim to independence.
+He is credited for the formation of the first Somali association, the Somali Islamic Association, created in 1925 in order to publicize Somalis' claim to independence.

 Haji Farah Omar is described in the Oxford Encyclopedia of the Modern Islamic World as a reformist, modernist Islamic leader.
 Omar was exiled to Aden by the British administration for his protests against excesses of colonial administration, and campaigning for the improvement of economic facilities and expansion of education in the Protectorate.

-Omar visited India in 1930, where he met Mahatma Gandhi and was influenced by Gandhi's non-violent philosophy which he adopted in his campaign in British Somaliland Protectorate.
+Omar visited India in 1930, where he met Mahatma Gandhi and was influenced by Gandhi's non-violent philosophy, which he adopted in his campaign in British Somaliland Protectorate.

 Biography

-Haji Farah Omar Ileye (Xaaji Faarax Oomaar Ileeye) was born in 1879 in Xagal, a town near Berbera in the Sahil region of Somaliland and is from the Reer Daahir sub-division of the Habr Je'lo Isaaq clan.
+Haji Farah Omar Ileye (Xaaji Faarax Oomaar Ileeye) was born in 1879 in Xagal, a town near Berbera in the Sahil region of Somaliland, and is from the Reer Daahir sub-division of the Habr Je'lo Isaaq clan.
 Farah was from a wealthy and well respected family of pastolarists.
-This enabled a very young Farah, to get an education and study in a madrasah in the town.
+This enabled a very young Farah to get an education and study in a madrasah in the town.
 While studying the Qur'an, Farah's father Omar Ileye took him to Berbera, where he continued to study the Qur'an, as well as Arabic.
-Afterwards he moved to Aden for further studies and returned to Somaliland in 1904 aged 25, where he got married and had a son, Jama Haji Farah who died young while Farah was still alive.
+Afterwards, he moved to Aden for further studies and returned to Somaliland in 1904, aged 25, where he got married and had a son, Jama Haji Farah, who died young while Farah was still alive.

-Upon completing higher education in Aden and returning to Somaliland, he was appointed by the British authorities to be the commander of the Somaliland Camel Corps based in the eastern parts of the protectorate, which was the first time he had held public office.
+Upon completing higher education in Aden and returning to Somaliland, he was appointed by the British authorities as an official in the Somaliland Camel Corps, based in the eastern parts of the protectorate, which was the first time he had held public office.
 His time and experience as a commander shaped his views and ideology and would be the cause behind him becoming a modern anti-colonialist figure and one of the first initiators and pioneer leaders fighting the violation of the rights of the Somali people due to colonialism.
-A British commander had asked him what was enough for the Somali man in terms of salary, food and rank, with Farah replying in English that a Somali man is good enough in all ways like the European man.
-This response came as a shock to the British commander, and led to Farah being closely monitored and closely monitored by the British authorities.
+In one case, a British commander had asked him what was enough for the Somali man in terms of salary, food and rank, and Farah replied in English that what was good enough for a European man, was good enough for a Somali man.
+This response came as a shock to the British commander, and led to Farah being closely monitored by the British authorities.
 Suspecting that he might launch an imminent revolt, the British authorities set up a small force made up of Somalis to monitor its activities, with the Somali troops being paid extra.